acrookston/ACRAutoComplete/README.md

 [![codebeat badge](https://codebeat.co/badges/0f4314a5-4d04-4c30-b741-561782b595e9)](https://codebeat.co/projects/github-com-acrookston-acrautocomplete)
 [![codecov](https://codecov.io/gh/acrookston/ACRAutoComplete/branch/master/graph/badge.svg)](https://codecov.io/gh/acrookston/ACRAutoComplete)

-A simple Trie structure implementation in Swift for indexing and searching words.
+Index and quickly search Swift objects for specific words.
+Based on a [Trie](https://en.wikipedia.org/wiki/Trie) data structure.

-This library does not include a user interface, it was built to be a simple easy to use auto-completion tool.
-Originally, it written for [MessMoji](http://messmoji.com).
+The library does not include a user interface, however there is a full working UI in the Example code.
+Originally this was written for [MessMoji](http://messmoji.com).

+## Metrics

+A SOWPODS word list is used for testing and contains 267753 words.

+On the the iOS Simulator, index time is roughly 5 seconds and searching usually takes 200ms or less.

 ## Author

 Andrew Crookston

-Please send me a tweet if you like this library or have questions or feedback: [@acr](https://twitter.com/acr)
+Tweet me if you like this library, have questions or feedback: [@acr](https://twitter.com/acr)

+## Contributing

+Any contributions should be submitted as pull-requests.
+Please make sure the tests are passing before submitting.

 ## Example

-The Example project contains a full working implementation of the library including a table view, and an input field to search the SOWPODS word list.
-If you are looking for an auto-complete solution with a UI, take a look at the Example project.
+The Example project contains a fully working implementation with a simple user interface to search the SOWPODS word list.

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory before running.

 ## Requirements

-The library was written for iOS.
-It has no external requirements and it's possible it works on macOS or other Swift platforms, but this has not been tested.
+The library was written for iOS and has no external requirements.
+It's possible it will work on macOS or other Swift platforms, but has not been tested.

 ## Installation